NiclasHaderer/image-blog/README.md

 ## Writing Blog-Posts

-Blog posts have to be placed in a single root folder that contains all the blog posts.
+Blog posts have to be placed in a single root folder which contains all other blog posts.
 Every folder (that is not an `_image` folder) is considered a blog post and therefore has to contain a *post.mdx* file.

-The structore is therefore the following:
+The structure is therefore the following:

 ```
 .
 └── root-folder/
-    ├── _images
+    ├── _images                 <- Images for the root-post
-    ├── post.mdx
+    ├── post.mdx                <- The root-post itself
-    ├── blog-post-1/
+    ├── blog-post-1/            <- A child-post of the root-post
     │   ├── post.mdx
     │   └── _images/
     │       ├── image-1.jpg
     │       └── image-2.jpg